Designing for living systems is an approach to creating things for a world in flux and generating benefit for it.

 Our air, water, land, and our sharing of the billions of creatures on it are not externalities, but partners in design.
 They can be beneficiaries as much as victims depending on the design choices we make.

 Bruce Mau argues that design must inspire us.
 Few things can inspire more than a world of possibility that is safe, clean, and protected in ways to allow us to flourish with it.
-An approach to design based on living systems brings together the best of what we know about adaptive strategy, design-driven evaluation, systems dynamics (in practice), complexity science, and creativity.
+An approach to design based on living systems brings together the best of what we know about adaptive strategy, design-driven evaluation, systems dynamics (in practice), complexity science, behavioural psychology and creativity.
 It’s a response to the challenges before us and the opportunity to generate inspiration when it’s lacking in so many areas of social life.

 Who’s with me in taking this next step on a design journey?